-Any store or street stall displaying the Mobitel logo should be able to sell you reload cards to give you the balance you need.
-Instructions are on the cards and online — or just ask the person behind the counter what you need to do.
+Any store or street stall displaying the Mobitel logo should be able to sell you reload cards.
+Instructions are on the cards and online, or just ask the person behind the counter what you need to do.

 Coverage and Data Speeds

 Coverage was pretty good everywhere I went.
-I had 3G in every city and town, even relatively small ones.
-Along the coast, I had signal of some sort everywhere, but it dropped out on buses and trains in the hill country.
-The speed wasn’t especially fast, but it was fine for most purposes.
+I had HSPA+ in every city and town, even relatively small ones.
+I had signal all along the coast, but it dropped out on buses and trains in the hill country.
+The speed wasn’t especially fast, but still fine for most purposes.